novadevDZ/mizan-dz-platform/README.md

 # Mizan DZ

-> **Modern business management software built for Algerian businesses.**
+> **Cloud-based business management software built for Algerian businesses, retailers, and wholesalers.**

 [Website](https://mizandz.com)

----

 ## Overview

-**Mizan DZ** is a cloud-based business management platform designed for Algerian retailers, wholesalers, distributors, and small and medium-sized businesses.
+**Mizan DZ** is a modern cloud-based business management platform designed for Algerian businesses, retailers, wholesalers, distributors, and small and medium-sized businesses.

-It brings essential business operations into one platform, including customers, products, inventory, sales, invoices, payments, outstanding balances, and expenses.
+Mizan brings core business operations into one centralized platform, making it easier to manage customers, products, inventory, sales, invoices, payments, outstanding balances, and expenses.

-Mizan is designed to simplify daily business operations and provide businesses with a centralized and organized way to manage their commercial activities.
+The platform is built with a focus on simplicity, organization, secure access, and business data isolation.

 ## Features